codemonger-io/mapbox-collision-boxes/README.md

 I have been developing an app that shows custom symbols on a map using [symbol layers](https://docs.mapbox.com/mapbox-gl-js/style-spec/layers/#symbol) of `mapbox-gl`.
 When symbols overlap on the screen, `mapbox-gl` shows only the first one and hides other overlapping ones.
-As far as I know, there is no `mapbox-gl` API to get symbols hidden by a specific symbol on the screen\*.
+As far as I know, there is no `mapbox-gl` API to get symbols hidden by a specific symbol on the screen.
 This is not convenient for my app because it wants to list all the symbols including hidden ones at a clicked point.
 Although there is an [option](https://docs.mapbox.com/mapbox-gl-js/style-spec/layers/#layout-symbol-icon-allow-overlap) that makes `mapbox-gl` skip collision detection and show every single symbol on the screen, this will make the map too busy if there are many overlapping symbols.

 So I decided to **develop a library that can aggregate symbols overlapping with a specific symbol on a Mapbox map**.

-Please refer to my [blog post](https://codemonger.io/blog/0009-mapbox-collision-boxes/) for more details.
+Please refer to [my blog post](https://codemonger.io/blog/0009-mapbox-collision-boxes/) for more details.

 ## API Documentation